vmware-samples/euc-samples/macOS-Samples/BootstrapPackage/Example-DEPNotify/README.md

 # Example - DEPNotify package
-This package is designed to open [DEPNotify](https://gitlab.com/Mactroll/DEPNotify) on first user login
+This package is designed to open [DEPNotify](https://gitlab.com/Mactroll/DEPNotify) on first user login coming out of Setup Assistant from a DEP enrollment.

+Additionally, if the pkg is deployed after the user session is already active, it's also designed to start the LaunchAgent immediately, which will kick off the DEPNotify UI.

 The repository is setup to build with `munkipkg`